rdf-elixir/website/content/grax/schemas.md

 ```

-These structs from RDF.ex are is the only RDF-related value you'll see in a Grax schema struct and it will be replaced with a more generic solution in the next version.
+These structs from RDF.ex are the only RDF-related values you'll see in a Grax schema struct and will be replaced with a more generic solution in the next version.
 The additional `__id__` field should be treated similarly as the internal `__struct__` field of Elixir structs: use it maybe for pattern matching, but don't touch it directly (other than via functions exposed by the API).

 ::: tip